ystv/website2020/README.md

 6. creator.sql
 7. playout.sql

-Then you will want to add load in the inital data from the SQL found in `/setup`.
+Add in the inital data from the SQL found in `/setup`.

-After the data is loaded you will want to setup each software stack in the following order:
+After the data is loaded setup each software stack in the following order:

 1. web-auth
 2. web-api